 The rebate application website and portal will state the deadline for its submission.
-The deadline will not exceed 180 days from the date the measure was installed..
-For Custom measures, PPL Electric Utilities will require preapproval to allow it (or the Non-Residential CSP) sufficient time to qualify the project, minimize free ridership, screen for cost-effectiveness, determine the site-specific M&V plan, and conduct any required pre-metering.
+The deadline will not exceed 180 days from the date the measure was installed.
+For Custom measures, PPL Electric Utilities will require preapproval to allow it (or the Non-Residential CSP) sufficient time to qualify the project, minimize free ridership, screen for cost-effectiveness, determine the site-specific M&V plan, conduct any required pre-metering, and identify budget commitments and reduce the likelihood of exceeding budgets for the component or customer sectors.
+PPL Electric Utilities reserves the right to waive the preapproval requirement with 30 days' notice to customers, trade allies and stakeholders.